Karthik369270/husky-a300-isaac-sim/README.md

 docker compose -f docker/docker-compose.yml up
 ```

-See *What does not work* regarding the container.
+See [What works / what does not](#what-works--what-does-not) regarding the container.

 ### Useful flags